kamilutkumavi0/cutlie/README.md

 - `src/parser.rs`: Handles command-line argument parsing using the `clap` library.
 - `src/runner.rs`: Executes the commands using the `std::process::Command` module.
 - `src/tomlrw.rs`: Reads and writes the configuration file (`.cutlie.toml`) using the `toml` and `serde` libraries.

+## Future Plans

+We have exciting plans for the future development of Cutlie.
+Here are some of the upcoming features, improvements, and other plans for the project's development:

+- **Enhanced Command Management**: We plan to add more advanced command management features, such as tagging commands, organizing them into categories, and providing search functionality.

+- **Cross-Platform Support**: We aim to ensure that Cutlie works seamlessly on different operating systems, including Windows, macOS, and Linux.

+- **Integration with Cloud Services**: We plan to integrate Cutlie with popular cloud services, allowing users to sync their commands across multiple devices and share them with others.

+- **Improved User Interface**: We will work on enhancing the user interface of Cutlie, making it more intuitive and user-friendly.

+- **Extensibility**: We plan to provide a plugin system that allows users to extend the functionality of Cutlie by creating and sharing custom plugins.

+- **Documentation and Tutorials**: We will create comprehensive documentation and tutorials to help users get the most out of Cutlie.

+- **Community Involvement**: We encourage community involvement and plan to actively engage with users, gather feedback, and incorporate their suggestions into future releases.

+Stay tuned for updates and new releases as we continue to improve and expand Cutlie!